 The Portuguese redfish fishery on Flemish Cap started in March and ceased in December.
 It was conducted with bottom trawls and gillnets and 30% of the catches were taken by the gillnetters.
-The trawiers operated from March to December in the depth range from 140 to 1 000 m.
+The trawlers operated from March to December in the depth range from 140 to 1 000 m.
 During March and April the trawl fishery was more an opportunistic fishery on cod or redfish.
 The gillnetters were active from April to October/November in the depth range from 260 to 1 100 m.
 The main by-catch in this component of the fishery was Greenland halibut.
+The gillnetters partly directed fishing on Greenland halibut.